abdullahkhalid00/magic-8-ball/README.md

 GOOGLE_API_KEY='<your-api-key>'
 ```

-Start the server by running the app.
+Open up a terminal and start the server by running the app.

 ```bash
 uvicorn app:app --reload
 ```

+Open the `index.html` file in your browser of choice and play the game.

+### Testing FastAPI Endpoint

 Test the API by make a POST request on the `/ask` endpoint.